hackerby888/qubicbob/REST_API.md

 # Qubic Network REST API

-This document provides an overview of the REST API endpoints for querying bob
+This document provides an overview of the REST API endpoints for querying bob (`default: PORT 40420`)

 ---